stepwise-alan/spl-tools/README.md

    sbt # in the same directory as build.sbt
    ```

-### To Run Complex Inputs
+### To Run Complex Input

-12. Build the BusyBox analyser
+Build the BusyBox analyser

 Use the instructions for the Busybox analysis
 You can just clone the model, and it should come with the model.